 Why Just Fourth Graders?

-Research indicates that children in 4th grade, or age 9-11, are at an age that they can really start to understand how the world works around them.
-At this age, they are more apt to be engaged with nature and the environment as they learn.
-Getting kids in the parks and engaged with the world around them helps us raise responsible and informed adults.
+Research indicates that children in 4th grade, or ages 9-11, are at an age where they can start to understand how the world works around them.
+They better engaged with nature and the environment as they learn.

 What if My Younger or Older Child Wants to Participate?